General Information Concerning Dr Jim Byrne’s Counselling and Therapy Services

 If you would find it helpful to be able to answer one or more of those questions, then I can provide assessment instruments (questionnaires) to help with that process; and we can discuss the results in our counselling and therapy sessions.
 The cost of any one assessment instrument, and the results, will be £25.00.

 Unlike psychiatry, I see my work as helping individuals who have ‘problems of everyday living’.
 My clients are not ‘sick’!
-They need some help to think, feel and act more self-helpingly.
+They need some help to perceive-feel-think, and act, more self-helpingly.
 And this is a need that almost every person experiences several times in their lifetime!

 This inevitably involves some degree of informal assessment of your current levels of skill and ability in certain areas of functioning in your daily life.
 Most of my clients find that this is sufficient information for them to be able to make the changes that they need to make.
 Almost nobody (perhaps 1%) asks me for additional, more formal assessments.

-The important thing is this: Through our work together, your brain-mind will automatically rewire itself for a different kind of future!
+The important thing is this: Through our work together, your brain-mind-heart will automatically rewire itself for a different kind of future!